alex-drocks/compute-subnet/docs/MINER_ONBOARDING_NODEXO.md

 - ✅ Ensure all ports are properly configured and accessible
 - ✅ Maintain competitive pricing for your GPU tier
 - ✅ Provide high-performance hardware with good uptime
-- ✅ Respond quickly to allocation requests
-- ✅ Monitor your WandB metrics for performance issues

 ---